Access services directory

 Be.
 Lab

 A social change initiative advocating for a more accessible New Zealand, formerly known as Be.Accessible.
-It provides accessibility assessments and training for workplaces, and is working alongside leading businesses to increase employment opportunities for people with disabilities.
+It provides accessibility assessments and training for workplaces and is working alongside leading businesses to increase employment opportunities for people with disabilities.
 Its website provides a guide to accessible accommodation, entertainment venues, restaurants and shops in New Zealand.

 Blind Citizens New Zealand

 This organisation assists government and health agencies, local authorities and other organisations to improve services to blind people.
 It also provides opportunities for blind people to meet, socialise, and support each other by sharing information and experiences.
+This is a disabled people’s organisation.

 Blind and Low Vision New Zealand